Triple harp: Modern players

 After the early 20th century, triple harps were almost completely abandoned in Wales in favour of the modern pedal harp.
-Preservation of the instrument and the playing style has been attributed to Nansi Richards (1888–1979), who learnt to play from Gypsy harpists in the Bala area at the turn of the century.
+Preservation of the instrument and the playing style has been attributed to Nansi Richards (1888–1979), who learnt to play from Romani harpists in the Bala area at the turn of the century.

 Subsequently, Nansi Richards was the harp teacher of the brothers Dafydd and Gwyndaf Roberts.
 The brothers went on to become founder members of Wales' most prominent folk group, Ar Log.
 While both brothers are proficient triple harpists, it became customary in the Ar Log line-up for Dafydd to play triple harp (and flute), with Gwyndaf playing the knee harp and clarsach (and bass guitar).

 Today's leading exponent of the triple harp include Robin Huw Bowen, who was influenced by the music of Ar Log to the extent that he switched to the triple harp.
 Llio Rhydderch, another of Nansi Richard's pupils, has concentrated on teaching a new generation of as many young harpers as possible.
 A triple harp group called Rhes Ganol (Middle Row) was formed in 2000.

 Other triple harpists include Rhiain Bebb, Huw Roberts, Gareth Swindail-Parry, Steffan Thomas, Wyn Thomas, Eleri Turner, Elonwy Wright, Carwyn Tywyn, a long-standing street busker, Sioned Webb and Bethan Nia.
-The triple harp is also played by a minority of classical harpists in Wales, including Angharad Evans, Elinor Bennett, Meinir Heulyn and Eleri Darkins.
+The triple harp is also played by a minority of classical harpists in Wales, including Angharad Evans, Elinor Bennett, Meinir Heulyn, Eleri Darkins and Cerys Hafana.

 Some non-Welsh players perform on the instrument, freeing it from total connection with the Welsh repertoire, which actually consists of 'art music' variations on Welsh tunes.
-These players notably include Maria Christina Cleary, Cheryl Ann Fulton, Maximilian Ehrhardt, Frances Kelly, Mike Parker, Robin Ward and Fiona Katie Roberts, who has worked with the BBC on some special projects including different designs for the harp and the design and manufacture of a quad harp.
+These players notably include Maria Christina Cleary, Cheryl Ann Fulton, Maximilian Ehrhardt, Frances Kelly, Mike Parker, Robin Ward and Fiona Katie Widdop, who has worked with the BBC on some special projects including different designs for the harp and the design and manufacture of a quad harp which she has developed alongside her husband David Widdop.

-Modern composers have displayed an interest in the triple harp; e.g. Richard Barrett, who includes the instrument in the diverse ensemble of his massive multipartite work, Construction.
+Modern composers who have written for the triple harp include Richard Barrett.